Cameron Dallas’ Rough Childhood: ‘I Didn’t Want To Be Seen Out In Public’

 In Chasing Cameron, as reported on the Inquisitr, Cameron’s sister Sierra Dallas revealed that Cameron was bullied as a child, and was kind of a loner – until Instagram came along.

-“Once social media came around”, said Cameron’s sister, “That’s when he came out of his shell and became a prankster.”
+“Once social media came around,” said Cameron’s sister, “That’s when he came out of his shell and became a prankster.”

 Today, with millions of fans and a body that no one would dare bully, does Cameron Dallas have any advice for his younger self, the one that was a loner and suffered from confidence issues?
 Yes, according to his Seventeen interview, and it’s about being a leader who doesn’t get frustrated by other people.

 “I would tell myself not to get offended if I hit someone up to hang out and they didn’t text me back.
-My mom gave me advice to never get frustrated with someone just because they weren’t doing what I would do.
+My mom gave me advice to never get frustrated with someone just because they weren’t doing what I would do.”

 “I’m always the one hitting people up, but some people are different and won’t ever be the ones to reach out.
 My mom helped me see that it was a positive to be the leader, and I’ve applied that to my life.”